MattAzerty/MyAutomatedTestCheatSheet/docs/2_LocalTests/JVMTests.md

 [^2]: Static variables and static code can be used to implement a variety of features, such as: Class-level configuration, Singleton objects, Utility classes, ...
 [^3]: A thread is a lightweight process that can run concurrently with other threads.
 Threads share the same memory space as the process they belong to, but they have their own stack and program counter.
 This allows threads to run independently of each other, while still sharing data and resources.
 [^4]: Local variables are variables that are declared inside a method or block.
+[^5]: **HotSpot Optimization** by the JIT compiler continually improves frequently used methods.
+Each time a method hits a certain usage threshold, it gets recompiled with better optimizations.
+This process keeps repeating until the code is highly optimized.
+Also, **Code Caching** stores the optimized code for faster future executions.
+[^6]: In Java, a daemon thread is a type of thread that runs in the background and provides support to non-daemon threads.